praat/praat/README.md

 # Praat: doing phonetics by computer

-Most information on how the program works is in its manual and on http://www.praat.org.
+Most information on how the program works is in its manual and on http://www.praat.org, which is also where you can download the latest binary executables from.

 ## 1. Compiling the source code